Car tax rates are based on official CO2 emissions data

 Vehicle tax will no longer be transferable after 1 October 2014 either.

 The new keeper will have to get the car taxed or declare a SORN immediately and the previous keeper will get a refund for any full calendar months left on the tax period when DVLA is told of the sale of the car.

 If you are buying a used vehicle after 1 October 2014 bear in mind that any 'current' paper tax disc on the vehicle has no value beyond the day you buy the car.
 DVLA will cancel any remaining months when they get the V5C from the seller.

 You may be able to renew your Car Tax online

-You can also apply for a tax disc at your local post office or DVLA branch.
+You can also apply for a tax disc at your local Post Office®.

 You must have the tax reminder (V11 licence renewal reminder).

 If you haven't received a V11 tax reminder you'll need to complete the V5C registration document or the green section (V5/2) and will also have to fill in a V10 'application for a vehicle licence'.

 If you've recently bought a new car and you're waiting for the V5C to be returned from the DVLA, you'll need a V5/2 new keeper's supplement.

 If you don't have the V5C or V5/2, you can't tax the car at a post office.
 You will have to apply to the DVLA for a new V5C, which could take six weeks to arrive.